Family Law Clinic

 Clinical Law Practice

-Students are required to spend approximately fifteen hours per week in practice during the spring and fall semesters, for a total of 150 hours during the semester.
+Students are required to spend approximately fifteen hours per week in practice during the spring and fall semesters, for a total of 195 hours during the semester.

 Recent cases handled by students in the Family Law Clinic include:

 2. Advocated for a woman with mental and physical disabilities, who had been strangled by her husband in front of their one-year old son.
-After a contested trial at which the student presented the client’s testimony as well as documentary evidence, the court entered a Final Restraining Order, sole custody to the client, supervised visitation, and child support.
+After a contested trial at which the student presented the client’s testimony as well as documentary evidence, the court entered a Final Restraining Order that granted sole custody to the client, supervised visitation, and child support.
 The defendant attempted to retaliate against the client by filing a false criminal complaint and false charges of abuse with the Division of Child Protection and Permanency (DCPP).
 Clinic students aided in the dismissal of the criminal charges and the closing of the DCPP case through informal advocacy.

 3. Successfully obtained the return of a nine-year-old girl to her mother in Colombia after she had been wrongfully detained by her father in the U.S. for over nine months.
 The mother had raised the child for the first eight years of her life after the father left for the United States shortly after the child’s birth.
 Then one December, the father requested that his daughter visit him in the United States for a couple of weeks during the holiday school break.
-Towards what was planned to be the end of their daughter’s visit, the father told the mother that he would not return the child to Colombia as they had agreed, but instead wanted keep the child permanently in the United States.
+Towards what was planned to be the end of their daughter’s visit, the father told the mother that he would not return the child to Colombia as they had agreed, but instead wanted to keep the child permanently in the United States.
 Horrified, the mother quickly sought legal representation and the Center for Social Justice accepted her case.
 The mother’s student attorney filed a compelling Complaint, Order to Show Cause, and supporting Legal Brief pursuant to The Hague Convention on the Civil Aspects of International Child Abduction as well as applicable federal and New Jersey state law.
 The judge was so appalled by the situation that he heard oral argument by the student attorney and father’s counsel on the day the complaint was filed and ordered immediate removal of the child from the father’s home under police escort to avoid any attempt by the father to abscond with her.
 Shortly thereafter, the child was reunited with her mother.

 The Seminar